Psalm 37

-Psalm 37 is the 37th psalm of the Book of Psalms, beginning in English in the King James Version: "Fret not thyself because of evildoers, neither be thou envious against the workers of iniquity".
-The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
+Psalm 37 is the 37th psalm of the Book of Psalms, In the King James Version, it begins in English: "Fret not thyself because of evildoers, neither be thou envious against the workers of iniquity".
+The Book of Psalms is part of the third section of the Judaic Tanakh (Hebrew Bible), and is a book of the Old Testament of the Christian Bible.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 36.
 In Latin, it is known as Noli aemulari in malignantibus.
 The psalm has the form of an acrostic Hebrew poem, and is thought to have been written by David in his old age.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has inspired hymns based on it, and has been set to music, by Baroque composers such as Heinrich Schütz as well as romantic composers such as Anton Bruckner.

 Interpretation

 Psalm 37 is a response to the problem of evil, which the Old Testament often expresses as a question: why do the wicked prosper and the good suffer?
 In the New American Bible, Revised Edition, published by the Catholic Church in the USA, the psalm answers that this situation is only temporary: God will reverse things, rewarding the good and punishing the wicked here on earth.
 This interpretation is shared by Protestants.
 Matthew Henry calls it David's call to patience and confidence in God by the state of the godly and the wicked.
 Charles Spurgeon calls it "the great riddle of the prosperity of the wicked and the affliction of the righteous".

 It is written as an acrostic and divided into discrete sections.
 Each section ends with God's resolution of the question.

 The psalm has also been understood as a prayer of the persecuted who has taken refuge in the temple or figuratively of refuge in God.
 The psalm concludes with a plea to God for those who honor him, to bless them with his justice and to protect them from the snares of the wicked.

 The theme of inheriting the land reoccurs five times in this Psalm (in verses 9, 11, 22, 29 and 34).
 Prior to this in Psalm 25:13 the rich as also said to inherit the land as well.
 Albert Barnes also compares the wicked being cut off in psalm 37:2 and 10 with the wicked being cut off in Psalm 73:27.

+The Dead Sea Scrolls contain commentary on the psalm, seeing prophecy of contemporary events to the community in Qumran during the late Second Temple period within it, including references to the Teacher of Righteousness.